ludwigw/liturgical-calendar/docs/architecture.md

 **Rationale:**
 - Clear separation of test types makes it easy to find, run, and maintain tests.
 - Enables targeted testing (e.g., run only fast unit tests during development).
 - Fixtures directory supports reusable sample data for robust testing.

+See testing.md for test suite structure and commands.